jordyorel/Orus-lang-register-based-VM/README.md

 # Start an interactive REPL
 ./orusc

-# Execute a script file
+# Execute a script file using the register-based VM
 ./orusc path/to/script.orus

-# Run using the experimental register-based VM
-./orusc --regvm path/to/script.orus

 # Execute a project directory
 ./orusc --project path/to/project